 The city of Vienna was always surrounded by a protective wall.
 Due to the city’s growth, Emperor Franz Joseph I decided to demolish the walls and in their place build a grand street to aid the city’s development.
 This street is the Ringstraße we know today.
 During the demolition of the walls, the mayor of Vienna proposed building a city park where part of the city walls once stood.
 The mayor’s proposal was accepted, and the decision was made to establish a municipal garden in the style of English gardens – the City Park.

-In the heart of the park, there is a restaurant built inside an old house that was renovated after the war.
-The restaurant is called Meierei and it offers a wide variety of different types of cheese.
+At the heart of the park, an old house renovated after the war now houses a restaurant called Meierei, which offers a wide variety of different types of cheese.

 Important Statues in the City Park